Worried about whether it’s okay to let your little one keep snoozing in the car seat after a drive—or even overnight?

 ---|---|

-Airway Obstruction | Slump can block the airway, leading to choking. |
+Airway Obstruction | Head slump can block the airway, leading to choking or suffocation. |

-Improper Support | Lack of spinal alignment & head control can cause pain. |
+Improper Support | Lack of spinal alignment & head control can cause discomfort or pain. |

-Interrupt Sleep | Inadequate sleep can lead to irritability & developmental delays. |
+Interrupted Sleep | Inadequate rest may cause irritability & developmental delays. |

 What Are the Recommendations for Safe Sleep Practices?